gadget-framework/gadget-course/introduction.md

 project [@dst2].

 The dst$^2$ project was multi-objective project funded by the European Union and began in 1999.
-The bas idea was to ``develop fisheries science as far as information will support'' the development of statistically sound models of marine ecological processes, ``but strictly no further''.
+The basic idea was to "develop fisheries science as far as information will support" the development of statistically sound models of marine ecological processes, "but strictly no further".
 Four main objectives were the following:

 * Collect relevant data and provide objective means to analyse